Close

 Death’s End by Cixin Liu

-opens in a new windowPlace holder of - 15 Half a century after the Doomsday Battle, the uneasy balance of Dark Forest Deterrence keeps the Trisolaran invaders at bay.
+Image Place holder of - 23 Half a century after the Doomsday Battle, the uneasy balance of Dark Forest Deterrence keeps the Trisolaran invaders at bay.
 Earth enjoys unprecedented prosperity due to the infusion of Trisolaran knowledge.
 With human science advancing daily and the Trisolarans adopting Earth culture, it seems that the two civilizations will soon be able to co-exist peacefully as equals without the terrible threat of mutually assured annihilation.
 But the peace has also made humanity complacent.

 The Family Plot by Cherie Priest

-opens in a new windowImage Placeholder of - 30 Music City Salvage is owned and operated by Chuck Dutton: master stripper of doomed historic properties and expert seller of all things old and crusty.
+Placeholder of -38 Music City Salvage is owned and operated by Chuck Dutton: master stripper of doomed historic properties and expert seller of all things old and crusty.
 Business is lean and times are tight, so he’s thrilled when the aged and esteemed Augusta Withrow appears in his office.
 She has a massive family estate to unload—lock, stock, and barrel.
 For a check and a handshake, it’s all his.

 Augusta Withrow left out a lot of things.